metamath/lamp-guide/docs/11/index.md

 If we included the existing proof, the prover would simply reuse that existing proof.

-When to tool starts it will say that
+When the tool starts it will say
 "No Metamath database is loaded, please select a database to load."
+Let's load the `set.mm` database.

 > Under "Source type" select "Web", and under
 > Alias select "set.mm:latest".